rejuvyesh/doa-est-info-theory/report.md

 ![RMSE of MI and GCC-PHAT systems for varying $T_{60}$. $L = 0.5 \times T_{60}f_s$](./img/plot2.png )

 ![RMSE of MI and GCC-PHAT systems for varying L](./img/plot3.png )

+We couldn't recreate the simulations as suggested in paper [^1].

 [^1]: F. Talantzis, A.G.
 Constantinides, L. Polymenakos, Estimation of direction of arrival using information theory, in: IEEE Signal Processing, 12 (8), August 2005, pp. 561–564.